 Simple techniques, straight out of PMBOK and best practices, will help mitigate for poor performance.
 Here are several techniques:

 State the project manager's expectations within the project Roles and Responsibilities forms.
 Document even simple, assumed performance aspects like timeliness, status report due date frequency, communication needs, work hours, etc. Even something such as work hours should be defined, especially given today's distributed environments.

-Listing out a project WBS and assigning accountability will clarify team members’ expectations and their responsibilities.
-In the past, I have had team members actually not realize what they were accountable for their own deliverable.
-One team member believed they would just contribute by documentation and did not understand she was also responsible for driving completion of the document through stakeholder interviews.
+Creating a project WBS and assigning accountability will identify the expectations of team members and their responsibilities.
+In the past, I have had team members not know what they were accountable for and their own deliverable.
+One team member believed she would just contribute by documentation and did not understand she was also responsible for driving completion of the document through stakeholder interviews.

 Kick off meeting

 This sounds like common sense, and it is.
 Setting the project manager's expectations of team members up front and right at the start of the project will set the direction.
 Document and provide minutes of the meeting to ensure the team is on the right track.